 3. Service Level/Response Time

 Service level and response time are fundamental metrics for the effective management of the contact center and the customer experience.
 Service level is the percentage of calls answered within a predetermined number of seconds.
 It generally indicates how accessible the center is to customers, and this is the clearest indication of what customers experience as they attempt to reach your contact center.
 While the faster an agent answers a customer call, the higher the service levels.
 Businesses also need to take into account that answering calls too quickly can actually be unprofitable because of the staffing costs necessary to meet such high service levels.
-At the same time, if response time is poor than repeat contacts, escalations and complaints will eventually drive service level down even further.
+At the same time, if response time is poor than repeat contacts, escalations and complaints will eventually drive the service level down even further.
 Finding a happy medium is the key.

 4. Forecasting Accuracy